 What Is MoneyLine Odds?

 Moneyline odds are simply American odds.
-You may see the term moneyline odds used rather than American odds on some sportsbooks.
+You may see moneyline odds used rather than American odds on this site and some sportsbooks.

 What are Asian Odds?

-Asian odds were created in the Far East.
-They are very popular with some bettors.
-Asian odds make a sporting event more even by assigning a handicap to one of the two teams.
-This brings the odds closer together.
-Additional betting opportunities are created by the more closely aligned odds.
+Asian odds were created in the Far East and are very popular with some bettors.
+They make a sporting event more even by assigning a handicap to one of the two teams, bringing the odds closer together.
+The more closely aligned odds create additional betting opportunities.
 In addition, Asian odds remove the possibility of a draw in events where a tie can occur.

 How Do Asian Odds Work?